 Create a new Regression pipeline by selecting the “Regression” icon.

 Step 2: Upload Values

-Describe the attribute that your pipeline should predict in each user, and upload a CSV file containing a set of user IDs and example values of this attribute.
+Upload a CSV file containing a set of user IDs and example values of the numeric attribute that you’d like to predict.
 Your pipeline will train on the event data associated with these IDs in order to predict a value for each of your remaining users.

 Step 3: Define Dates

 Attributes can change over time.
 If the example values that you uploaded were collected in the past, they may be outdated today.
 To make sure Cortex learns from the right data, define a range of training dates during which your uploaded values were likely to be valid.

 By default, your date range will be set to the most recent period.
 Cortex will use event data recorded between these dates in order to learn.
 You may want to override this default if there is another window that better satisfies the below conditions –

 - Your example sets are likely to be valid.
 If your examples were collected in the past, sets for some users may be outdated.
 Find a range when the sets you uploaded are likely to have remained constant.

 - Your example users are likely to be active.
 Cortex learns from event data associated with the IDs you uploaded.
 In order to provide Cortex as much data as possible, choose a range when the greatest number of your uploaded IDs were active and completing events.

 Event data is likely to reflect the present.
 If your business’ data has changed over time or contains a lot of seasonality, you should carefully select a range that contains event patterns that are relevant going forward.